 Relations with Russia

-For more than two decades, NATO has strived to build a partnership with Russia, developing dialogue and practical cooperation in areas of common interest.
-Cooperation has been suspended in response to Russia’s military intervention in Ukraine, which the Allies condemn in the strongest terms.
-Political and military channels of communication remain open.
-NATO remains concerned by Russia’s continued destabilising pattern of military activities and aggressive rhetoric, which goes well beyond Ukraine.
+For more than two decades, NATO has worked to build a partnership with Russia, developing dialogue and practical cooperation in areas of common interest.
+Cooperation has been suspended in response to Russia’s military intervention in Ukraine but political and military channels of communication remain open.
+Concerns about Russia’s continued destabilising pattern of military activities and aggressive rhetoric go well beyond Ukraine.

 NATO is pursuing a dual-track approach towards Russia: meaningful dialogue on the basis of a strong deterrence and defence posture.
 (NATO Secretary General Jens Stoltenberg meets Russian Foreign Minister Sergey Lavrov, September 2017)

-- The 1997 NATO-Russia Founding Act provided the formal basis for relations.
+- The 1997 NATO-Russia Founding Act provided the formal basis for bilateral relations.

 - Dialogue and cooperation were strengthened in 2002 with the establishment of the NATO-Russia Council (NRC) to serve as a forum for consultation on current security issues and to direct practical cooperation in a wide range of areas.